-I would like to show my gratitude to Dr. Chowdhury Faiz Hossain, Chairperson & Professor, Department of Pharmacy, East West University for giving me the courage that we needed most.
+I would like to put forward my most sincere regards and profound gratitude to Prof. Dr. Chowdhury Faiz Hossain, Chairperson and Professor, Department of Pharmacy, East West University for giving me the opportunity to conduct such an interesting project and providing all facilitating a smooth conduction of my study.